-Objective Activity KPI target Result Prepare attraction toolkit and processes Develop regional and sub-regional value proposition Information current and available, toolkit in place and functional We developed and applied a suite of collateral outlining the region's value proposition.
+Objective Activity KPI target Result Prepare attraction toolkit and processes Develop regional and sub-regional value proposition Information current and available, toolkit in place and functional We developed and applied a suite of collateral and information toolkit outlining the region's value proposition.
 Build partnership team Channel partners engaged Build, equip and support ambassador pool • Strategic partnerships were developed with local and in-market influencers including NZTE's Capital teams, Immigration New Zealand, and entrepreneurs and high net-worth individuals.
 Collateral, such as the 'Make it here' campaign platform developed for recruitment firms to promote the region, was hosted online so it could be used by all parties.
 Develop 'sales pipeline' targets and conversion process for business and investment attraction Process in place; 20 business and investment attraction targets in pipeline Four in-market campaigns completed, with one expression of interest per campaign In conjunction with partners, host inbound attraction visits to Wellington • We developed a sales process to ensure the highest probability of conversion.
 We delivered both large and medium scale campaigns, increasing the number of quality leads.
 As of 30 June, there were 42 leads in the pipeline, with an estimated economic value of \$70 million annually.
 Other leads from 2013/2014 in-market activity will be added once assessed.
 Four large scale in-market campaigns were completed (CeBIT, an above the line marketing campaign in Australia, SXSW, Down Under Live) plus five medium scale in-market campaigns.
 Four inbound attraction visits were completed, resulting in two relocations and another lead in the negotiation phase.
 We also promoted the region to delegations from China, Vietnam and Thailand.
 Proactive attraction conversion Increase international student presence in conjunction with Education Wellington International and sector providers 5% increase over 2012 baseline of international students enrolled in Wellington region secondary and tertiary institutions • Student numbers in 2013 increased 3%, against an average national decline of -1.8%.
 We led four in-market delegations and hosted one inbound agent delegation, as well as developing collateral for agents and education providers to promote the region.
 Talent attraction Create a 'Talent Wellington' unit and develop strategy and process for attracting talent/entrepreneurs and high net worth individuals • A talent attraction strategy was developed after engaging with a large number of employers and recruiters in the region and assessing statistical data.
 We developed a marketing campaign and an initiative was launched in the UK, in partnership with large local employers, to address the largest immediate need - ICT talent.
-Film Wellington enhances its business attraction role and capability Film Wellington contributes to the attraction of screen production to the region with combined production value of \$10 million Film Wellington has made introductions, nurtured relationships, helped develop screen IP and production cases, and successfully bid for television commercial work in excess of this figure.
-Engagement with Māori Develop a productive relationship with Māori Grow Wellington and Māori are actively in dialogue with respect to investment objectives and opportunities We have engaged with numerous iwi contacts and agencies, including Port Nicholson Block Settlement Trust, Māori Economic Development (Ministry of Business, Innovation and Employment) and Te Puni Kokiri to identify opportunities for Māori-led development and investment.
+Film Wellington enhances its business attraction role and capability Film Wellington contributes to the attraction of screen production to the region with combined production value of \$10 million • Film Wellington has made introductions, nurtured relationships, helped develop screen IP and production cases, and successfully bid for television commercial work in excess of this figure.
+At present there is no system in place to measure combined production value.
+We are redeveloping the permitting system to provide an estimated value in the future.
+Engagement with Māori Develop a productive relationship with Māori Grow Wellington and Māori are actively in dialogue with respect to investment objectives and opportunities • We have engaged with numerous iwi contacts and agencies, including Port Nicholson Block Settlement Trust, Māori Economic Development (Ministry of Business, Innovation and Employment) and Te Puni Kokiri to identify opportunities for Māori-led development and investment.